P-4 Giving Campaign

 The annual P-4 Giving Campaign is just another way that students at the School of Pharmacy are showing their commitment to the future of pharmacy.
 As the Class of 2010 campaign leaders wrote in their message on the inaugural year of the P-4 campaign: "We would like to show our gratitude to the many donors who have helped us along the way.
 What better way to thank them for their investment in us than to embrace their spirit of giving?"

+To learn more about these campaigns and the funds they supported, visit the links for each class year in the left-hand menu.
 You can also view a full list of scholarship funds for pharmacy students and graduate students here.